 If it’s a big project like a full length novel or movie script, which require a huge time and energy commitment, it is that much more important to have these pre-writing routines set in place so your body and mind can associate this sequence of actions to serve your ultimate purpose: creative self expression.

-This purpose can often get stifled when we do not build healthy habits that help support us toward integrating writing into the rest of our daily lives.
-Since writing a huge project can take so much time and energy, it’ll only be natural to not feel like it on certain days, but if you develop and stick to your routine, you can make it a lot easier for yourself to sit down and write when you know need to.
+This purpose can often get stifled when we do not build healthy habits that integrate writing into the rest of our daily lives.
+Since writing a huge project can take so much time and energy, it’ll only be natural to not feel like it on certain days.
+For many people, myself included, it could be several days where we feel the resistance.
+But if you develop and stick to your routine, you can make it a lot easier for yourself to sit down and write when you know you need to.

 This part is self explanatory so we won’t linger on it for too long.